stjudecab/sjcab_peak2anno_db/docs/getting-started.md

 ## Data lookup and cache behavior

-Downloads first search the database cache, then the output directory, then the current working directory.
+Downloads first search the database `{db-path}/cache`, then the output directory, then the current working directory.
 Download URLs are recorded in `{db-path}/download_urls.log`.
+Match of gtf file name and species/version listed in `{db-path}/installed.tsv`.
 GENCODE, UCSC, and Ensembl resolution details are documented in the [GeneBEDs](genebeds.md) guide.